A tender, buttery, melt-in-your-mouth shortbread, sweetened naturally and gluten-free. JUMP TO RECIPE

-- Press the dough evenly into the pan (place a sheet of plastic wrap on top or wet your fingers to prevent the dough from sticking).
+- Press the dough evenly into the pan (place a sheet of plastic wrap on top or wet your finger to prevent the dough from sticking).

-- Arrange the sliced almonds decoratively on top OR spread them evenly over the dough.
+- Arrange the sliced almond decoratively on top.

 - Bake on the bottom rack of the oven for 10 minutes or until golden brown around the edges but still pale in the center.